 255 Beacon was designed by Saul Moffie, architect, and built in 1939 as a five story (plus basement), 24-unit apartment building, for the Druss Construction and Supply Company.
 It replaced two townhouses at 253 and 255 Beacon which the company purchased on August 26, 1939, from Anna (Palfrey) Allan, the widow of Bryce J. Allan.
 Druss Construction is shown as the owner on the original permit application for the new building, dated August 31, 1939.

-Click here for an index to the deeds for 255 Beacon and its predecessor buildings.
+Click here for an index to the deeds for 255 Beacon and its predecessor buildings, and click here for further information about the land between the south side of Beacon and Alley 419, from Clarendon to Dartmouth.

 In 1941, Druss Construction declared bankruptcy and on October 31, 1942, 255 Beacon was acquired from David S. Kunian, the trustee in bankruptcy, by Marian H. McDermott.